-Solidly built with a cast aluminium base, machined side assembly and steel guide-rods.
+Firstly, the latest model is solidly built with a cast aluminium base, machined side assembly and steel guide-rods.

-Accurately tilt to the required angle on both sides of the base + or – 60 degrees and securely lock in place.
+Secondly, the design allows you to accurately tilt to the required angle on both sides of the base + or – 60 degrees and securely lock in place.
 You can then confidently drill holes at set angles, using the site lines to align the drill.

 Next, the 1/4″ hex drive shaft, with a 3-jaw, 10mm geared chuck is compatible with both standard and Festool Centrotec chucks.
 This allows you to be more flexible in how you work.